How to Ferment Chicken Feed for Healthy Hens & Eggs

 Reuse And Recycle

-These are just a handful of some top tips for really getting the most out of fermented feed, but they can be beneficial to know, even if it is only used occasionally for sickness or as a treat.
+These are just a handful of top tips for getting the most out of fermented feed, but they can be beneficial to know, even if it is only used occasionally for sickness or as a treat.

 A Few Things to Avoid When Fermenting Chicken Feed